 Shaun Clarida, an IFBB Pro League 212 competitor, recently appeared on The Truth podcast with renowned fitness coach Hany Rambod.
-Clarida discussed his performance in the Men’s Open division at the 2023 Arnold Classic and his future ambitions.
-He hopes to break Flex Lewis’ record of seven 212 Olympia titles.
+Moreover, Clarida discussed his performance in the Men’s Open division at the 2023 Arnold Classic and his future ambitions.
+Furthermore, Clarida is confident to breaking Flex Lewis record of seven 212 Olympia titles.

 Clarida’s impressive muscle detail, symmetry, and overall proportions first gained attention in 2015.
 After winning the Vancouver Pro, he earned an invitation to the Mr. Olympia competition and has competed there ever since.